2i2c-org/team-compass/services/technical-support/process.md

 1. **Monitor our support channels**.
 We use FreshDesk for all support requests, and the Support Triager should regularly keep an eye on this account for new requests.
    When a new support requests comes in, move to the next step.
+2. **Assess whether the Ticket needs action**.
+Emails from PagerDuty and our cloud providers pass through the FreshDesk channel.
+Not all of these tickets require action:
+   - Budget alerts from GCP and AWS: the {term}`Support Triager` should take action if there's a >20% increase in spend, which can include passing that email on to the {term}`Community Representative` or assigning a {term}`Support Agent` to research
+   - PagerDuty emails can typically be closed
+   - Service alerts, account closures and openings, etc. from AWS or GCP should be shared with all engineers via our Slack support-freshdesk channel
-2. **Associate Ticket with a Community**.
+3. **Associate Ticket with a Community**.
 Verify the support ticket is associated with the correct community.
 See [](support:community-association)
+4. **Convert Ticket to Community Support Hours**.
+If a community is requesting a meeting or an obvious deeper dive, move to the workflow for Community Success Hours.
-3. **Assign a Support Agent to the Ticket**.
+5. **Assign a Support Agent to the Ticket**.
 The Support Triager assigns the ticket to a {term}`Support Agent` based on the considerations:
    - Who has touched this hub most recently?
    - Is this a documentation related question?
    - Who has capacity?
 Who is already loaded?
    - Who has the skills?
-Who could use this as a learning opportunity.
+Who could use this as a learning opportunity, or just for fun?
-4. **Acknowledge and notify**.
+6. **Acknowledge and notify**.
 Notify the {term}`Community Representative` that the ticket has been assigned to a {term}`Support Agent`.

 The ticket has now been assigned a {term}`Support Agent` who continues the process